Web Element Relocalization in Evolving Web Applications: A Comparative Analysis and Extension Study: Discussion

 With the original Similo algorithm—automatically recovering 96\% of those 950-1300 weekly dual-break failures—manual repairs drop to just 38-52 per release (\$988-\$6,916).
 The optimized Similo variant (99\% recovery) further reduces these to around 10-13 repairs (\$260-\$1,729) per release.
 Over a 50-release year, this cuts annual maintenance from \$1.2-\$8.6 million (no automated healing) to about \$49,400-\$345,800 with Similo or only \$13,000-\$86,450 with optimized Similo, a 96–99 \% reduction in spend.
 Even marginal gains in locator-healing accuracy thus translate into five-figures annual savings in good maintained test suites or six-figure annual savings in those using fragile locators.
 This underlines the clear industrial value of further algorithmic improvements.

 \head{Impact of long and short inter-version time intervals on performance and benchmark} At first glance, it may appear that improved methods offer negligible benefits for benchmarks with shorter inter-version intervals since baseline algorithms already perform strongly.
 However, considering improvements relative to the maximum achievable performance reveals their true significance.
 For instance, in long-term intervals, performance improved from $86.6\%$ to $91.7\%$, representing $38\%$ of the possible remaining margin towards $100\%$.
 For short-term intervals, the baseline already achieved $99.0\%$, and improved to $99.7\%$, again representing a substantial $70\%$ of remaining possible improvement.
 Furthermore, focusing specifically on elements with changed locators, performance improved from $95.8\%$ to $98.8\%$, covering an even larger relative improvement of $71\%$.
 These results underline that even minor absolute improvements at high baseline levels can translate into significant practical gains, particularly when addressing more challenging locator updates.
+Additionally, we can see that while the Similo algorithms perform better on short-term changes, repairing locators with 98.8\% accuracy, their performance on long-term changes of 1–5 years is significantly lower at 88.4\%, though still better than baseline approaches.
+This underlines the need for frequent updates to the attribute set of a locator, as done in our implementation.

 \head{Error analysis} Despite optimization efforts, certain web elements remain consistently misidentified.
 Common reasons for such errors include: \begin{itemize} \item Substantial changes in attributes between versions (e.g., altered text or tags).
 This can for example happen when a ``Log in'' button changes from a \texttt{<button>} tag to a styled \texttt{<span>}, significantly reducing similarity scores. \item Similarity in visual placement outweighing textual cues.
 For example, a new ``Sign up'' button positioned exactly like the old ``Log in'' button might cause the algorithm to prioritize visual similarities over differing text. \item Inability to interpret purely visual elements like icons.
 When visually similar icons without textual differences swap positions, the algorithm frequently misclassifies them due to lack of textual or DOM-based identifiers. \end{itemize} These issues highlight the need to incorporate additional visual or semantic analysis methods into future approaches.